Anne of Denmark: A funeral and a wedding

 The death of their son Henry in November 1612 at the age of eighteen, probably from typhoid and the departure of their daughter Elizabeth further weakened the family ties binding Anne and James.
 Henry's death hit Anne particularly hard; the Venetian ambassador Foscarini was advised not to offer condolences to her "because she cannot bear to have it mentioned; nor does she ever recall it without abundant tears and sighs".
+The letter writer John Chamberlain suggested that Anne absented herself from the investiture of Charles as Prince of Wales four years later "lest she renew her grief by the memory of the last Prince."

 At first, Anne had objected to her daughter's match with Frederick V of the Palatinate, regarding it as beneath the royal family's dignity.
 She did not come to a betrothal ceremony at Whitehall, due to an attack with gout.
 However, she had warmed to Frederick, and attended the wedding itself on 14 February 1613.
 She was saddened by the tournaments on the following day, which reminded her of Henry.
 The couple left England for Heidelberg in April.
 From this time forward, Anne's health deteriorated, and she withdrew from the centre of cultural and political activities, staging her last known masque in 1614, and no longer maintaining a royal court.
+Anne's ailments included gout, dropsy, arthritis and swollen feet.
 Her influence over James visibly waned as he became openly dependent on powerful favourites.

 Reaction to favourites

 Although James had always adopted male favourites among his courtiers, he now encouraged them to play a role in the government.
 Anne reacted very differently to the two powerful favourites who dominated the second half of her husband's English reign, Robert Carr, Earl of Somerset, and George Villiers, the future Duke of Buckingham.
-She detested Carr, but she encouraged the rise of Villiers, whom James knighted in her bedchamber; and she developed friendly relations with him, calling him her "dog".
+She detested Carr, and although acknowledging his marriage in The Somerset Masque, she encouraged the rise of Villiers, whom James knighted in her bedchamber.
+Archbishop of Canterbury George Abbot and others had pressed Anne to support Villiers's appointment as a Gentleman of the Bedchamber; at first, she refused, saying, according to Abbot's own account, "if Villiers get once into his favour, those who shall have most contributed to his preferment will be the first sufferers by him.
+I shall be no more spared than the rest"; but Carr's enemies nonetheless persuaded the Queen to advocate for Villiers.
+She developed friendly relations with Villiers, calling him her "dog".
 Even so, Anne found herself increasingly ignored after Buckingham's rise and became a lonely figure towards the end of her life.